 Frustration happens when the gap between what you expect to be true and what is true gets bigger.
 Motivation tends to create an expectation that is not rooted in reality.
 We want to take on the world but cannot get off Netflix long enough to do so.

 Motivation is not the answer, but working hard is.
-Good habits and routines that produce success are the byproducts of a strong work ethic.
+Good habits and routines that produce success are the by products of a strong work ethic.
 The habits and routines we create and follow are the foundation on which we build a winning life.

-How to Work Hard by Working Smarter
+How to Motivate Yourself to Work Hard

-Here are 4 routines that will help you learn how to work hard and achieve your short term and long term goals.
+Here are 4 routines that will help you learn how to work hard and achieve your short term and long term goals:

 - Know the outcome you desire.